 To create a container:

-Right-click a diagram and select New, and then click Container from the shortcut menu.
+Right-click a diagram and select New, and then click Container on the shortcut menu.

 Click the New Container button on the Database Diagram toolbar and click the diagram.

 When the container is added to the diagram, you may drag shapes to it.
 Note that when you are dragging the shape, if the mouse pointer was over the container, the dragged shapes will be dropped to the container, even if the most part of the dragged selection was not over the container.
 The same is about dragging shapes out of the containers.